Guides & Analyses

 Textiles and Handicrafts: Threads of Tradition

-Craft exports are valued because the human signature is visible: texture, pattern, and handmade detail.
+Craft exports are valued because the human signature remains visible in texture, pattern, finishing, and material.
+That visible hand gives Moroccan objects their character.

 What travels best